Spartiate: Structure of Spartan society

 Spartiate served as the smallest, though also the most powerful, class in the classical Spartan society.
 Said society was divided into several castes, each with assigned duties and responsibilities.
 The Spartiate was the class who functioned as one with limited power in the government.
 Besides the Spartiate class, there were many free non-citizen underclasses.
 The Perioeci, literally meaning "dwelling around", were citizens of smaller Laconian polises that were subordinate to Sparta.

 There were also the Hypomeiones, literally "inferiors", men who were probably, although not certainly, Spartiates who had lost their social rank (probably mostly because they could not afford syssitia dues).
-The Mothax (plural Mothakes) were fostered with Spartiates and are generally thought to have been the children of slave rape by Spartiates.
+The term "Partheniai" seemed to be a similar term as it meant "children of unmarried mothers".
+This group became noted in Spartan history for colonizing Tarentum in Southern Italy.
+Additionally, historian W.G.
+Forrest believed there must be a geographical origin for this group.

 The lowest caste in Spartan society, however, were the Helots, who served as state-owned slaves or serfs who worked on the agriculture and other manual labor of the country.
-In the late 5th century BC, a new class arrived that became known as the Neodamodes.
-Literally meaning "new to the community", they may have been composed of liberated Helots.
+Most of these serfs were people from Helos or Messenia that were subjugated by the Spartans.
+The term Mothax (plural Mothakes) also appeared in the records that may have been tied with helots.
+They were possibly men of helot origins who were given the privileged to participate in the agoge, and may even earn full Spartan citizenship.
+In the late 5th century BC, a new class arrived that became known as the Neodamodes, which meant "new citizens".
 Douloi, who were chattel slaves not tied to the land, also existed; earlier sources conflate them with helots, but later sources distinguished them.

 Decline of Spartiates

 In the late 5th and early 4th centuries BC, the Spartiate class gradually shrank in number, along with Spartan military prowess.
 The oliganthropia was evident in many of the battles that the Spartans participated in throughout the years.
 At Plataea, the Spartiate numbered 5,000 men but at Mantinea their numbers shrunk to 4,200.
-It continued to shrunk to 2,500 by Coronea, and by Leuctra there were only 1,500 Spartiate left.
+It continued to shrink to 2,500 by Coronea, and by Leuctra there were only 1,500 Spartiate left.
 The strict qualifications to becoming a full-pledged Spartiate made it difficult for Sparta to replace lost manpower.
-At Mantinea, the loss of 300 Spartiate was hard-felt, and the nation never fully recovered from the battle.
+The loss of 300 Spartiate at Mantinea was hard-felt, and the nation never fully recovered from the battle.